 Table of Contents

 Snake poop is probably not your favorite part of owning a ball python, but your snake’s bowel movements can be an important indicator of health.
-This article discusses all of the important health aspects of snake poop including how often ball pythons poop, the typical digestion process, and important health markers to keep an eye out for.
+This article discusses all of the important health aspects of snake poop including how often ball pythons poop, the typical digestion process, important health markers to keep an eye out for, and the ideal habitat for your ball python.

 How Often Should Your Ball Python Poop?